lightgreener/bash_sending_mails/readme.txt

-Sending warning letter
+Sending email with mailx

 There are two ways to do it.
-First one:  internal mail tool, not recommended.
+First one:  internal mail tool, not recommended. it is slow and may be indentified as junk mail

-Second one: external mail tool call mailx
+Second one: external mail tool called mailx

 install
 yum install mailx -y  --------- command